Welcome to Learn With the Levitt! Join us on the Levitt Facebook page for a fascinating discussion you may have missed in January!

 Old World Meets New: Electronic Music and Pinot Noir

 Pinot noir is a European wine grape that’s been cultivated for hundreds of years, but today, it’s grown across the world and finessed by winemakers in new and tantalizing ways.
 Acoustical classical music is also a centuries-old tradition from Europe, but combining live music with electronics opens new and exciting doors.
 We’ll explore what electronic music and pinot noir have in common, as they blend old world sophistication with new world approachability.

-Click here to order the Electronic Special Edition Wines for $80 (with $10 going to the Levitt) or all 12 music-series wines for $300 (with $50 going to the Levitt).
+Click here to order the Electronic Special Edition Wines for $80 (with $10 going to the Levitt).

 About your host

 Laura Bennett Cameron is principal bassoonist of the five-time Grammy-nominated Dallas Winds, and assistant professor of bassoon and chamber music at the University of Texas-Arlington.
 She is an in-demand soloist for recitals and concertos around the world, having given a series of concerto performances in Italy in January 2020.
 A champion of the works of Roger Boutry, she has published the largest body of research on the composer in English and continues to expand the resources available on his life and works.
 Her debut CD, French Masterworks for Bassoon and Piano (Indesens Classique, 2016) with Boutry at the piano, has been praised as “virtuosic, lyrical and engagingly musical.”
 Her second album with Boutry, Encounters, is expected in 2021.
 Laura has performed with the Dallas Symphony, Fort Worth Symphony and the Boston Philharmonic, among others.
 She has a doctorate in music from Indiana University, a master’s in music from the New England Conservatory and a bachelor’s degree in music from West Texas A&M University.